 Key Features

-See all brand activities — campaigns, content, launches, events — in one visual calendar.
+See all brand activities β campaigns, content, launches, and tool-generated events from the Content Calendar tool β in one visual calendar.
 No more switching between tools to understand the full picture.

 Assign owners and track status for every event so accountability is clear and nothing falls through the cracks.